sozawa94/hbi/README.md

 - Hybrid MPI/open-MP parallelization

-See Documentation_for_HBI.pdf for more information.
+See [Documentation](https://github.com/sozawa94/hbi/blob/master/Documentation_for_HBI.pdf) for more information.

 This software is freely available under the MIT license.
 If you write a paper using this code, please cite the following paper: